kkdotpy/Sentiment-Analysis-Streamlit/README.md

 ## Project Overview

 I have built an application using Streamlit, a Python library for creating interactive web applications.
-The application allows users to input text and obtain sentiment and emotion analysis results in real-time.
+The application allows users to input text and obtain sentiment analysis results in real-time.

 ## Model Description